alejandro-ortiz3/alejandro-ortiz3/README.md

 ## About Me

 Hi!
-I'm a <bold>Computer Science</bold> student at <bold>Northeastern University</bold> and TypeScript enthusiast.
+I'm a <Strong>Computer Science</Strong> student at <Strong>Northeastern University</Strong> and TypeScript enthusiast.
 I love crafting polished, performant user interfaces.
 Passionate about creating web experiences that are visually stunning, intuitive to use, and technically excellent.

 Beautiful design 🤝 fast code.
 <br />